edoconnor/rank/README.md

 # Percentile Rank
-Percentile Rank calculation using Python Pandas.
+Using Python Pandas.

 ### Optimized for Fantasy Golf Player Evaluation: ⛳
  - Includes dataset from 2020 Masters Tournament (scores.csv)
- - Program ranks the LOWEST score as the BEST.
+ - Ranks LOWEST score as the BEST.
  - See docstring to edit program for 'high score is best' scenario.

 ### Notes